AbeHiroto/AbeHiroto/README.md

 ## 👋Hi

 My name is Hiroto Abe.
 I started my journey with programming in January 2024 w/ AI, and since then, I've been continuously learning and developing my skills.
-My recent project is an online Tic-Tac-Toe game app that is called... 👇
+My recent project is an online Tic-Tac-Toe app that can be played with your friend easily w/o registration that is called... 👇

 ## 🍉"Obsessed with Watermelon"
 ![Obsessed with Watermelon](https://github.com/AbeHiroto/AbeHiroto/blob/main/gh_prof01.jpg)
 - **[Check it out from here🍉!](https://abehiroto.com/wmapp)**
 - **Description**: An online two-player variant of Tic-Tac-Toe with a mischievous referee system.
-- **Features**:
+- **Features**
+  - **Registration free!** Just share url with your friend to play.
   - Unique referee system that alters gameplay unless he's bribed.
   - Players can challenge each other's bribes.
   - In-game chat feature for player interaction.